Feel the meaning of escape on uninhabited Saria

 There was a time when Saria was attached to its island-neighbour, Karpathos.
 A narrow and shallow channel now exists between the two, symbolic of making a far longer journey to a completely remote land.

 Depending on which boat excursion you take from Karpathos, your day trip to Saria will involve soaking up the feeling of freedom on the beach and swimming in wonderfully clear water.
-Or also hiking the island’s gorge and exploring the ruined settlements of a now uninhabited island.
+Or, if you feel like it, hiking the island’s gorge and exploring the ruined settlements of a now uninhabited island.

 Uninhabited, that is, other than the birds and other wildlife that have given Saria Natura 2000-protected status.
 Its craggy and quiet shoreline are a favourite resting place for the shy and increasingly rare Mediterranean monk seal.